 The Common Awards Management Board (CAMB) was established by Durham and the Archbishops’ Council (of the Church of England) to have responsibility and oversight of the Common Awards Framework, including the maintenance of the academic quality and standards of the suite of Common Awards programmes.
 It formally reports to the University’s Quality and Standards Committee for the purpose of Durham’s quality assurance arrangements, but reports and documents are often shared with the Church of England’s Quality and Formation Panel.

-The membership of the Management Board is comprised of representatives from Durham, the National Ministry Team (CofE), the Methodist Church, TEIs and students.
+The membership of the Management Board is comprised of representatives from Durham, the Ministry Development Team (CofE), the Methodist Church, TEIs and students.

 The Management Board meets three times a year, with at least one meeting in each academic term.
 Meetings are typically held at Durham University and Church House.
 The Chair is the Professor of Theology and Ministry and the Secretary a member of the Common Awards administrative Team.